 by Texas Homesteader ~

 We decided one year it was time to get our feet wet raising chickens.
 We’d never raised chickens before so we bought our Ideal 236 chickens as day-old chicks in the spring.
 One was a banded female but we were just hoping the other two were female.

-Another chicken-shopper at the feed store told us that although not 100% accurate, you could hold the chick upside down and if they struggled with their legs to upright themselves they had a higher probability of being a rooster.
+Another chicken-shopper at the feed store told us that although not 100% accurate, she’d heard you could test the gender by holding the chick upside down.
+If they struggled with their legs to upright themselves they had a higher probability of being a rooster.
 But if they were relatively still they had a higher probability of being a hen.

 Laying Eggs @ 21 Weeks

 They apparently enjoy sharing a nesting box since for about a week we picked up 1-2 brown eggs per day out of the same nesting box.
-Awwww… sharing.
+Awwww… they’re sharing.
 LOL.

 How Do You Know What Color Egg They Lay?